 Position Responsibilities All Employees (First Assess the initial severity of the spill and safety concerns.
 Observer) Identify the source of the spill.
 Report all spills to the Work Supervisor as soon as possible.
 Determine the size of the spill and stop or contain it, if possible.
 Participate in spill response as member of the cleanup crew.
 Work Supervisors Contact the General Manager.
 Gather facts of the spill.
 Assist as required in spill response measures.
 Emergency Response Conduct cleanup of spills under direction of the General Manager.
 Team Take appropriate response measures - deploy booms, absorbents and other equipment and materials as required.
 Continue cleanup as directed by the General Manager or Emergency Supervisor.
-General Manager (GM) Assist in initial and ongoing response efforts.
+General Manager Assist in initial and ongoing response efforts.
 Supervise emergency response crew.
 With work crew, take initial action to seal off the source and contain the spill.
 Record spill information.
 Ensure co-ordination of equipment and manpower as needed.
 Oversee the cleanup operation until it is satisfactorily completed.
 Continue actions until relieved or supplemented by (an)other Emergency Supervisor(s).
 Decide with Environmental Coordinator, if mobilization of additional equipment from Spill Response Organization or Contractor is warranted.
 Environmental Ensure expeditious response and clean up of spill site and impacted areas.
-Coordinator (EC) Report the spill to the Manitoba 24-Hour Spill Report Line.
-Together with the General Manager, decides if additional equipment is required to contain and clean up spills.
+Coordinator Report the spill to the Manitoba 24-Hour Spill Report Line.
+Together with the General Manager decides, if additional equipment is required to contain and clean up spills.
 Notify senior management.
 Oversee completion and distribution of a Spill Report.
 Ensure investigation identifies measures to prevent similar spills.
-VP Environment and Sustainable Works with GM and EC to ensure site remediation activities are conducted properly Development Is responsible for all communication with the regulators Assists the COO to ensure that all press releases are accurate and in accordance with company policy
+VP Environment and Sustainable Is responsible for all communication with the media.
+Ensures that all press releases are accurate and in accordance with company policy.
+Development Makes financial decisions on major expenses during large spill response.
+Establishes corporate environmental policy based on the recommendation.
+Directors the Environmental Management Committee.